vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Factor X applied, though it was different than usual and hopefully less bad than the other occurrences.

+Despite these headwinds, this was my best day in a while.
+For large parts of the day, I had no issues.
+The occasional pain was mostly at level ero where I was aware of it but it didn't distract me.

 ## Current learnings

 I've been updating [best practices around abdominal